HPM573/CourseInfo/SoftwareRequirement.md

 5. To update Python packages, follow the steps [here](https://www.jetbrains.com/help/pycharm/installing-uninstalling-and-upgrading-packages.html), under Upgrading packages.
+6. Do [Homework Assignement 0](https://classroom.github.com/a/e2KrcmLQ) to make sure everything has been installed correctly.

 If you want to have a head start, watch the first 6 lectures of the MIT Open Course [Introduction to Computer Science and Programming in Python](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-0001-introduction-to-computer-science-and-programming-in-python-fall-2016/lecture-videos/) .